skyglass/stock-tracking-04/README.md

 docker-compose -f docker-app-compose.yml up -d
 ```

-- In case you still have problems, try to restart all images:
+- In case you still have problems, try to restart all docker containers:

 ```
 sh docker-restart.sh